nodecraft/crafthead/README.md

 It runs on any of Cloudflare's 200+ datacenters worldwide with minimal latency.

-**Note**: if you're a causal browser and wound up you, you probably want to go to [Crafthead.net](https://crafthead.net), the public instance of Crafthead I run.
+**Note**: if you're a causal browser and wound up here, you probably want to go to [Crafthead.net](https://crafthead.net), the public instance of Crafthead I run.